-Your landlord's selling up.
-Or you've outgrown the space.
-Or the lease is ending and they want double the rent.
-One way or another, most salon owners face a move at some point.
-Here's how to do it without losing half your clients in the process.
+Your landlord's selling up, or you've outgrown the space, or the lease is ending and they want double the rent.
+One way or another, most salon owners face a move at some point, and the ones who plan it properly keep their clients.
+The ones who wing it don't.

 Why salons move

 • Forced out.
-Landlord selling, building redevelopment, lease not renewed.
-You've got a deadline and no say in the matter.
+The landlord's selling, the building's being redeveloped, or the lease isn't being renewed, and you've got a deadline with no say in the matter.

 • Outgrown the space.
-Can't fit another chair in.
-Turning away business because there's nowhere to put the clients.
+You can't fit another chair in and you're turning away business because there's nowhere to put the clients.

 • Rent's become unworkable.
 What was affordable five years ago is now eating your profit.

 • The area's changed.
-Your clientele has shifted.
-Footfall's dropped.
-The demographics don't match your business anymore.
+Your clientele has shifted, footfall's dropped, and the demographics don't match your business anymore.

-Whatever the reason, the process is roughly the same.
-The urgency varies.
+Whatever the reason, the process is roughly the same, even if the urgency isn't.

 The one thing that matters most: location

-This decision will affect your business for years.
-Don't rush it because you're panicking about deadlines.
+This decision will affect your business for years, so don't rush it because you're panicking about deadlines.

 • How far is too far?
 Research suggests most clients will travel up to 15 minutes for a salon they love.
 Beyond that, you'll lose some.
 Be honest about what percentage you can afford to lose.